-- Article 41 (1) A record must be made for inspections, or seizures carried out without issuing a seizure warrant or a warrant ordering the seizure of records created under a record copying order. - (2) An inspection record must state the following matters: - (i) the names of the persons who were present at the inspection; - (ii) the fact that the measures prescribed in Article 316-39, paragraph (1) of the Code have been taken, and the name of the person who accompanied the participating victim and the relationship between the person and the participating victim; and - (iii) the fact that the measures prescribed in Article 316-39, paragraph (4) of the Code have been taken. - (3) When articles have been seized, an inventory of the articles must be made and attached to the record.
+- Article 41 (1) A record must be made for inspections, or seizures carried out without issuing a seizure warrant. - (2) An inspection record must state the following matters: - (i) the names of the persons who were present at the inspection; - (ii) the fact that the measures prescribed in Article 316-39, paragraph (1) of the Code have been taken, and the name of the person who accompanied the participating victim and the relationship between the person and the participating victim; and - (iii) the fact that the measures prescribed in Article 316-39, paragraph (4) of the Code have been taken. - (3) When articles have been seized, an inventory of the articles must be made and attached to the record.